Independence (probability theory): More than two events

 This is called the multiplication rule for independent events.
-Note that it is not a single condition involving only the product of all the probabilities of all single events; it must hold true for all subsets of events.
+It is not a single condition involving only the product of all the probabilities of all single events; it must hold true for all subsets of events.

 For more than two events, a mutually independent set of events is (by definition) pairwise independent; but the converse is not necessarily true.

 Log probability and information content

 Stated in terms of log probability, two events are independent if and only if the log probability of the joint event is the sum of the log probability of the individual events:

 In information theory, negative log probability is interpreted as information content, and thus two events are independent if and only if the information content of the combined event equals the sum of information content of the individual events: